Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Tracking the Time for Form Mode Change.

-The Timer setting will run the above program and will check every minute, whether the current time falls within the time slots given in the program, if true, then the Main-form and a Sub-Form on the main form will be enabled for Editing/Entry purposes, otherwise, they will be locked.
+The Timer setting ensures that the program checks every minute to determine whether the current time falls within the allowed time slots specified in the code.
+If the condition is true, both the main form and its subform will be enabled for data entry and editing; otherwise, they will remain locked in read-only mode.

 Earlier Post Link References: